 Beeswax is considered suitable for vegetarians as it contains no animal flesh however, is not considered vegan by many as it is judged to be animal exploitation although some vegans do use honey and beeswax as they have no issues with products produced by the bees being consumed.
-To avoid any issues we use different melt pots, jugs and equipment for Soy and beeswax products.
+We only produce beeswax products on request but when when we do, to avoid any issues we use different melt pots, jugs and equipment for Soy and beeswax products.

 Fragrance Oils Information

 Lowe & Co. fragrances are paraben and phthalate free and none of our fragrance oils or waxes are tested on animals.
 Our Soy and beeswax products are vegetarian friendly and all of our Soy candles and melts are vegetarian and vegan friendly.

 Soy wax is known to burn with minimal soot but all candles will emit a degree of soot if the wick is not cared for (see below).
 To Avoid soot and lengthen the life of your candle keep your wick trimmed to 5-8mm .
 This is particularly important to avoid black soot marks on glass container candles.

 Soy wax has a memory in that it will follow the path of the previous burn so for the first time we recommend burning your candle until the wax has melted to the edge of the container.
 When you light it again it will follow that path and no wax will be wasted.
 It is also recommended that you burn your candle for a max of 4 hours each time and keep the wick trimmed to 5mm to 8mm.